pratham4544/RAG-Evaluator/README.md

 ## Overview

 This Streamlit app evaluates the performance of a language model using various metrics such as BERT, Vectra, RAGAS, and Phoenix.
 It takes a CSV file containing questions and ground truths, and a reference PDF file as input.
-(APP Link)['https://rag-evaluations.streamlit.app/']
+[APP Link]('https://rag-evaluator.streamlit.app/)

 ## Usage